 After the review comes the challenge!
 Yes, we start the resolutions again and this time it’s for 2023!

-It allowed me to adjust my desires for 2023 to the improvement needs arising from 2022.
+It allowed me to adjust my desires for 2023 to the improvement needs that came from 2022.

 Maybe this will give you ideas for yours!

-I am delighted with the year 2022 with the launch of our physical store and the courses... it was great!
+I am delighted with 2022 with the launch of our physical store and the courses... it was great!
 And I will definitely continue on this path in 2023!

-My goals for 2023 are to strengthen relationships with my current suppliers with whom I am delighted to collaborate and to find new suppliers to always offer you an original and high-quality selection that stands out from what you can find elsewhere 😊.
+My goals for 2023 are to strengthen relationships with my current suppliers, with whom I am delighted to collaborate, and to find new suppliers to always offer you an original and high-quality selection that stands out from what you can find elsewhere 😊.
 With this in mind, my aim is to offer you products made from natural fibers (cotton, linen, wool...) or artificial fibers of natural origin (viscose, tencel, bamboo...).
-I also try to turn to short supply chains when possible; this is why all our ribbons (bias tape, ribbon, piping, elastic) are French and Italian.
+I also try to turn to short supply chains when possible; that’s why all our ribbons (bias tape, ribbon, piping, elastic) are French and Italian.

-Regarding courses, I will continue developing new original courses that meet your needs.
-By the way, feel free to tell me in article comments what kind of courses you would like to find and at what times; it really helps me prepare my schedule.
+On the course side, I will continue developing new original courses that meet your needs.
+By the way, don’t hesitate to tell me in article comments what kind of courses you would like to find and at what times; it really helps me prepare my schedule.

-I already have plenty of ideas for the future but one thing at a time, first let's test the courses and the concepts...
-Dylan will still have work this year!
+I already have plenty of ideas for what’s next but one thing at a time, first let’s test the courses and concepts...
+Dylan will have more work this year!

 Workshop during the holidays